 Expect to start your day by waking up whenever you feel like it unless you’re joining a group for an early round of golf or have another activity planned.

-Most retirees take their time over morning coffee and reading the newspaper either online or the paper version.
+Most retirees take their time over morning coffee and read the news either online or, as crazy as it sounds, the paper version.
 Some may go down to the clubhouse for donuts or breakfast.

 After breakfast, the morning hours may include RV cleaning and maintenance tasks, grocery shopping, laundry, dog walking, or socializing with camping neighbors.